Hamburg: Sports

 Hamburger SV is a football team playing in the Bundesliga.
 HSV was six times German champion, three times winner of the German Cup, and triumphed in the European Cup in 1983, as well as having participated in the group stages of the Champions League twice: in 2000–01 and 2006–07.
-They play at the Volksparkstadion (average attendance in the 12–13 season was 52,916).
+They play at the Volksparkstadion.
 The HSV was the oldest team of the Bundesliga, playing in the league since its beginning in 1963, until a change of results saw them relegated from the Bundesliga in 2018.

-In addition, FC St. Pauli is a Bundesliga football club that came in second place in the 2009–10 2.
+FC St. Pauli is a Bundesliga football club that finished in second place in the 2009–10 2.
 Bundesliga season and qualified to play alongside Hamburger SV in the first division for the first time since the 2001–02 season.
 St. Pauli played a division above HSV for the first time ever following promotion to the Bundesliga in the 2023–24 season and.
 St. Pauli's home games take place at the Millerntor-Stadion.

 The Hamburg Freezers represented Hamburg until 2016 in the DEL, the premier ice hockey league in Germany.

 HSV Handball represented Hamburg until 2016 in the German handball league.
 In 2007, HSV Handball won the European Cupwinners Cup.
-The Club won the league in the 2010–11 season and had an average attendance of 10.690 in the O2 World Hamburg the same year.
+The Club won the league in the 2010–11 season and had an average attendance of 10,690 in the O2 World Hamburg the same year.
 The most recent success for the team was the EHF Champions League win in 2013.
-Since 2014, the club has suffered from economic problems and was almost not allowed the playing licence for the 2014–15 season; but due to economic support from the former club president/sponsor Andreas Rudolf, the club was allowed the licence in the last minute.
-On 20 January 2016, however, their licence was removed due to violations following the continued economic struggles.
+Since 2014, the club has suffered from economic problems.
+On 20 January 2016, their licence was removed due to violations following the continued economic struggles.
 In 2016–17, they were not allowed to play in the first or second league.
 The team lives on through their former second team (now their main team) in the third division (2016–2018) and in second division (since 2018).

 The BCJ Hamburg played in the Basketball Bundesliga from 1999 to 2001.
 Later, the Hamburg Towers became the city's prime team.
 The Towers promoted to Germany's top division in 2019.
 In 2022, they already reached the playoffs.
 The Towers play their home games at the Inselpark Arena in Wilhelmsburg.